symfony/symfony-docs/reference/configuration/security.rst

     # displays the details of a specific firewall, including detailed information
     # about the event listeners for the firewall
     $ php bin/console debug:firewall main --include-listeners

-.. versionadded:: 5.3

-    The ``debug:firewall`` command was introduced in Symfony 5.3.

 .. _reference-security-firewall-form-login: